ebi-pf-team/genome-properties/docs/content.rst

-Shown below is a breakdown of the content of the current release.
+Below is a breakdown of the contents of the current release.

 .. include:: stats.overview